karimialii/gasoptics/README.md

+---

-# Gasoptics
+# GasOptics

-Gasoptics is a Python library for calculating thermodynamic and transport properties of gases, now updated to include enhanced functionality for real gas behavior, humid air modeling, and more robust computational methods.
+GasOptics is a Python library designed to calculate thermodynamic and transport properties of gases.
+With the introduction of the `GasProperties` class, the library now provides a streamlined interface for handling various gas properties under different conditions, along with robust unit conversion capabilities.

+---

-## What's New in Version 2.0
+## What's New in Version 0.3.0

-- **Humid Air Modeling**: Added functions to calculate thermodynamic properties (e.g., \( C_p \), \( C_v \), and density) for humid air, including relative humidity considerations.
-- **Enhanced Dynamic Viscosity**: Improved viscosity calculations using Sutherland’s law and empirical pressure corrections for high-pressure conditions.
-- **Real Gas Handling**: Extended support for real gas properties using Redlich-Kwong and Peng-Robinson equations of state.
-- **Improved Testing**: Expanded test coverage and added comparison with reference datasets.
-- **Refactored Codebase**: Organized functions into specific modules for easier maintenance and scalability.
-- **New Property Calculations**:
-  - Specific Heat (\( C_p \), \( C_v \))
-  - Ratio of Specific Heats (\( \gamma \))
-  - Density
+- **The `GasProperties` Class**:
+  - Unified interface for calculating gas properties.
-  - Dynamic Viscosity
+  - Dynamic updates to conditions without reinitialization.
+  - Support for unit conversions using `UnitConverter`.
+- **Thermal Conductivity Calculations**:
+  - Added support for thermal conductivity (`λ`) calculations for gases and humid air.
+- **Enhanced Unit Handling**:
-  - Entropy and Enthalpy for real and ideal gases
+  - Seamless input and output unit conversion for temperature, pressure, enthalpy, and more.
+- **Refactored Codebase**:
+  - Modularized structure for easier maintenance and extensibility.

+---

 ## Features

-- **Thermodynamic Properties**:
+### The `GasProperties` Class
+- **Dynamic Property Calculations**:
-  - Specific heat (\( C_p, C_v \)), enthalpy, entropy, and \(\gamma\) for real and humid air.
+  - Specific Heat: \( C_p, C_v \)
-- **Transport Properties**:
-  - Viscosity and thermal conductivity calculations using empirical and theoretical models.
-- **Equations of State**:
-  - Support for Redlich-Kwong and Peng-Robinson EOS.
-- **Modular Design**:
-  - Organized codebase with dedicated modules for each property.
+  - Density: \( \rho \)
+  - Dynamic Viscosity: \( \mu \)
+  - Enthalpy: \( h \)
+  - Entropy: \( s \)
+  - Heat Capacity Ratio: \( \gamma \)
+  - Thermal Conductivity: \( \lambda \)
+- **Update Conditions Dynamically**:
+  - Change temperature, pressure, or relative humidity without reinitialization.
-- **Utility Functions**:
+- **Unit Conversion**:
-  - Helper functions for handling gas constants and property lookups.
+  - Flexible input and output unit handling for consistent results.

+---

 ## Installation